nus-cs2103-AY2324S1/tp/docs/team/bwangpj.md

 - Describe implementation of:
   - `edit` command
   - `filter` command
-  - navigation between command history using up/down arrow keys, which includes the UI component as well as description of how the feature is implemented
+  - navigation between command history using up/down arrow keys; including the UI component as well as description of how the feature is implemented

   and their associated UML diagrams.
 - Add Planned Enhancements appendix to the DG

 ### Contributions to team-based tasks

-- Renaming objects in the code to remove traces of AB3, and the associated big refactor
+- Rename objects in the code to remove traces of AB3, and the associated big refactor
 - Remove traces of AB3 from Jekyll
 - Remove tutorials and images used in tutorials from the docs
 - Release of v1.3 (trial)
-- Help to triage PE-D bugs for Planned Enhancements
+- Triage and collate the PE-D bugs for Planned Enhancements
-- Miscellaneous checkstyle corrections to pass checkstyle
+- Help with miscellaneous checkstyle corrections to pass checkstyle

 ### Review/mentoring contributions

-- Look through all PRs reviewed by me to catch things that may have been missed.
+- Review PRs to catch things that may have been missed.
 E.g. https://github.com/AY2324S1-CS2103-W14-3/tp/pull/71#discussion_r1361430312
+- Contribute to discussions on GitHub, Telegram and Zoom.

 ### Contributions beyond the project team

 - Put a good amount of effort into [finding bugs during the PE-D](https://github.com/AY2324S1-CS2103T-T17-4/tp/issues?q=is%3Aissue+c%5D).

-## Contributions to the developer guide (extracts)

-//NOTE optional

-## Contributions to the user guide (extracts)

-//NOTE optional